100 Notable alumni of

 -

 Imad Fayez Mughniyeh, also known by his nom de guerre al-Hajj Radwan (الحاج رضوان), was a Lebanese militant leader who was the founding member of Lebanon's Islamic Jihad Organization and number two in Hezbollah's leadership.
-Information about Mughniyeh is limited, but he is believed to have been Hezbollah's chief of staff and understood to have overseen Hezbollah's military, intelligence, and security apparatuses.
-He was one of the main founders of Hezbollah in the 1980s, and was described as a skilled military tactician and highly elusive figure.
+He is believed to have been Hezbollah's chief of staff and overseer of its military, intelligence, and security apparatus.
+He has been described as a skilled military tactician and a highly elusive figure.
 He was often referred to as an ‘untraceable ghost’.

 -